jlewi/foyle/docs/content/en/docs/tech-notes/tn009_ai_notebooks.md

 ## Hex

-Hex magic lets you describe in natural language what you want to do and then it adds to the notebook to do that.
+Hex magic lets you describe in natural language what you want to do and then it adds the cells to the notebook to do that.
 For example, you can describe a graph you want and it will add an SQL cell to select the data [Demo Video](https://hex.tech/blog/magic-ai/).